jooola/libretime/docs/developer-manual/Preventing-dead-air-between-shows-without-cutting-off-tracks.md

 Click smartblock
 Click the blue New button
-and then type in the name of the smartblock – we will call it Fill Show with Promos Now we select Genre and the modifer of is and then type in promo
+and then type in the name of the smartblock – we will call it Fill Show with Promos Now we select Genre and the modifier of is and then type in promo

 Now under Limit to: we select time remaining in show